- Air Conditioning

 - Contact Us

 Written by Jay Elert | February 11, 2020

-Most homeowners don’t know where to begin when replacing a gas furnace, and they are often confused about where the furnace is located and call it a heater instead of a furnace.
-(In the home-heating world, a heater is considered an electric portable space heater versus a whole home heating system called a furnace.)
+Most homeowners don’t know where to begin when replacing a gas furnace.
+Sometimes they are even confused about where the furnace is located, or they call it a heater instead of a furnace.
+(In the home-heating world, a heater is considered an electrical portable space heater, and a whole-home heating system called a furnace.)

 In order to make choosing a furnace system easier, here are the three common types of residential home furnace systems and a few pros and cons related to each type.

-This is the most widely used system in Midwestern homes that was first developed in the 1930s using inexpensive oil and gas.
-A single-stage system has a basic on and off operation.
-When a house cools below the set temperature on the thermostat, the furnace will run at full capacity.
+This is the most widely used system in Midwestern homes; it was first developed in the 1930s using inexpensive oil and gas.
+A single-stage system has a basic on-and-off operation.
+When a house cools below the temperature set on the thermostat, the furnace will run at full capacity.

 A single-stage system can provide the needed heat, but it isn’t the most comfortable system.